iliketurtles83/iliketurtles83/README.md

 - 👋 Hi, I’m @iliketurtles83
-- 👀 I’m interested in data science, movies, music, video games, overthrowing kingdoms
+- 👀 I like data, movies, music, video games, overthrowing kingdoms
 - 🌱 I’m currently learning data science
-- 💞️ I’m looking to collaborate on data science, gamedev or a movie/game/song recommendations app
+- 💞️ I’m looking to collaborate on anything related to what i like
 - 📫 How to reach me: make an X on the window and shine a light on it

 <!---